Giskard-AI/giskard/python-client/docs/reference/datasets/index.rst

 Datasets
 ============
 Currently we only support **tabular** or **NLP** data types.
 Your data must be based on a :code:`pandas.DataFrame` and wrapped with our own :class:`~.giskard.Dataset` class.
-The wrapping is done via the :func:`~.giskard.wrap_dataset` factory method.
+The wrapping is done via the :func:`~.giskard.Dataset` factory method.

-.. autofunction:: giskard.wrap_dataset
+.. autofunction:: giskard.Dataset

 .. autoclass:: giskard.Dataset